moxorama/expokit-firebase/Readme.md

 The main problem is that ExpoKit contains firebase libraries, and you should specify exactly the same versions as ExpoKit uses to avoid 'jar hell'.

-All library versions are crafted and I sharing this result of this  for everyone.
+All library versions are crafted and I sharing result for everyone.

 **package.json**
 "react-native-firebase": "5.4.0"